 Corrosion is pretty much inevitable.
-Upon exposure to the elements, all materials tend to go through corrosion in one way or the other.
-There are ways to prevent corrosion, such as galvanization and paint.
+Upon exposure to the elements, all materials tend to go through corrosion in one way or another.
+There are ways to prevent corrosion, such as galvanisation and paint.
 One such method is VCI or Volatile Coating Inhibitors.

 Metal parts can come in a variety of shapes, weights, and sizes.
-VCI packaging technology is available in different types like VCI Paper, VCI Foam, VCI Packaging Film, VCI Packaging Emitters, VCI Powders, VCI Tablets, and VCI Liquids, all of which I will describe further in this article.
+VCI packaging technology is available in different types like VCI Paper, VCI Foam, VCI Packaging Film, VCI Packaging Emitters, VCI Powders, VCI Tablets, and VCI Liquids, all of which will be described further in this article.

-VCI Packaging Paper: This is usually used to wrap metal parts, kept as a separating layer between elements or even draped over parts.
+- VCI Packaging Paper – This is usually used to wrap metal parts, separate layers between elements, or even draped over parts.
 VCI paper is commonly used within wooden crates or boxes.

-Using a combination of 2 or more packaging methods can prove to be very useful when it comes to combating corrosion.
+Using a combination of 2 or more packaging methods can prove to be very useful for combating corrosion.

 Importance of VCI

 VCI packaging is a must-have for manufacturers because it helps keep metal parts rust-free during shipping.
 Avoiding corrosion is critical for manufacturers because if they do not ensure rust-free products upon delivery, they can lose customers.
 For this reason, the application of VCI technology is necessary for such companies.

 Benefits of VCI